How to start a podcast for your SaaS business?

 Building a direct relationship with your customers

-In the industry we are working, sometimes finding the perfect recipe for contacting your potential customers is challenging.
+In our industry, sometimes finding the perfect recipe for contacting your potential customers is challenging.
 Everything changes and happens fast when we live in a digital world.
-Thus, it would be best if you had a solution to deliver your information more quickly and to build a strong bond with your potential customers.
+Thus, it would be best to have a solution to deliver your information more quickly and build a strong bond with your potential customers.
 But one of the answers could be a podcast.
-People can listen to the content you want to deliver and even interact with you if you choose to go live.
+People can listen to the content you want to deliver and even interact with you if you go live.
 Moreover, with so many AI solutions on the market that creates content, seeing a human face will give your customers more trust in your brand.

 A podcast can be a great lead generator

 Building a podcast can be a terrific technique for your company to approach new prospects.
 Finding new ways to acquire leads is ongoing work for SaaS organizations.
 Without giving off the appearance that you’re trying to sell them something, you can describe to the audience what your product does.
-If people find your podcast by accident and you can help them with their problem, they might subscribe and eventually buy your product.
-Of course, if the content you create is good, you don’t have to sell any product.
+If people accidentally find your podcast and you can help them with their problem, they might subscribe and eventually buy your product.
+Of course, if your content is good, you don’t have to sell any product.
 By only following your podcast, people will become leads and eventually customers.